Charging-Stations-Placement/Thesis_Magnus_Bastian/README.md

 There is also a file `RnD_Article_Siting_Charging_Stations_for_Electric_Vehicles_Data_Analysis.pdf`.
 This paper is where the charging station data was derived and created.
 That then is used as the station data in the Thesis.

+The folder `Appendix/` contains the plots for all the results that were created in the thesis.

 ## Genectic Algorithm Weight Optimization
 The first three folders contain the same code but with different data.
 The structure is as follows:
 - `Datasets/`: Contains the data used for the gravity model.
 The data is in the form of a CSV file.